Vehicle registration plates of South Korea: 2006–2019

 A new system has been phased in, starting with plates for government vehicles in 2006 and appearing on privately owned vehicles now.
 The color scheme is now a simple black-on-white design.
 Dimensions have been slightly altered; the new plates are slightly less tall, only 155 mm.
-They are also available in a size format similar to the plates used in the European Union, 520 mm wide by 110 mm tall.
+They are also available in a size format similar to the plates used in European countries, 520 mm wide by 110 mm tall.
 The numbering follows the pattern of the 2004 plate series, but all on one line.
-From left to right, the plate has the vehicle class, hangeul prefix, and four-digit serial number.
+From left to right, the plate has the vehicle class, Korean suffix, and four-digit serial number.
 Truck and bus plates remain the same width, but shrink slightly to 200 mm tall, and incorporate all the information into one line.

 2019–present

 In September 2019, the vehicle class number for private vehicles was increased from two to three digits.
-From 1 July 2020, a blue anti-forging holographic stripe, which doubles as a distinguishing country mark, was added on the left edge of the plate.
+From 1 July 2020, a blue anti-forging holographic stripe (also called a "Euroband"), which doubles as a distinguishing country mark, was added on the left edge of the plate.

+In January 2024, the Korean government introduced a new law enforcing all owners of cars worth $58,000 and over to use a new neon green licence plate.
+The program aimed to fight the private use of company-owned luxury cars, considered a form of tax evasion.
+4 months after the introduction of the new plates, sales of luxury vehicles had already fallen by 27% (sales of Bentley vehicles dropped by 77%).